DoubleStyx/Krysalis/README.md

 - **`KrysalisNative.dll`**: Contains the renderer code written in Rust using graphics API bindings.
 - **`KrysalisManaged.dll`**: The C# API, providing a user-friendly wrapper around the Rust FFI (Foreign Function Interface).
 - **`Krysalis.dll`**: Integrates the renderer into Resonite, hooking into the game to leverage `KrysalisManaged` calls.

+If you want to see what's being worked on currently, check out the [Krysalis project board](https://github.com/users/DoubleStyx/projects/3).

 ## Installation for Resonite